BOOKS

 * * *

 Where Have All the Covers Gone?
-[Boston Globe | Ideas | PDF version]
+[Boston Globe | PDF ]

 On the peculiar thrill of seeing a book we love being read by someone we've never met.

-Profile: New York Times Columnist Jim Dwyer [Columbia Journalism Review | PDF version]
+Profile: New York Times Columnist Jim Dwyer [Columbia Journalism Review | PDF ]

 The Pulitzer Prize winner on why, for so many years, he had the best job in journalism.

-Fishing With My Child [New York Times | PDF Version]
+Fishing With My Child [New York Times | PDF ]

 An essay on fatherhood, memory, and the rewards of "staying open to the rhythms of the natural world."

-Signs of the Times [Brooklyn Mag | PDF Version]
+Signs of the Times [Brooklyn Mag | PDF ]

 Chatting with a husband-and-wife team about their photos of vibrant, quirky NYC storefronts.